CDCgov/cfa-immunization-uptake-projection/docs/model_development.md

 Several facets of each model are discussed, including misspecification, hyperparameters, forecast uncertainty, and developmental priorities.

+Importantly, for the first version of each model, the observed cumulative uptake $c_t$, and the incident uptake $u_t = c_t - c_{t-1}$ that it implies, are considered synonymous with true uptake.
+In future versions of each model, it will be important to separate latent true uptake from the observed uptake.
+The former is never observed and the latter is subject to error, which is estimated in the NIS data.

 # Autoregressive (AR) Models

 Let $u_t$ be the incident uptake at time $t$, where $t$ is measured in weeks since rollout.